firozshk/CyberSecurityWeek/Challenges/Day 4: Digital Identity/HOL_1/README.md

 - Task 2: Configure a role to require approval to activate and add an eligible member.
 - Task 3: Give a user permanent assignment to a role.

-### Exercise 4 - Activate PIM roles with and without approval
+### Exercise 4 - Activate PIM roles without approval

 In this exercise, you will complete the following tasks:

 - Task 1: Activate a role that does not require approval.
-- Task 2: Activate a role that requires approval.

 ## Naming Guidelines